oamg/rhc-worker-script/README.md

 ### Can I change behavior of `rhc-worker-script`?

-Yes, some values can be changed if config exists at `/etc/rhc/workers/rhc-worker-script.yml`, **the config must have valid yaml format**, see all available fields below.
+Yes, some values can be changed in the config file located at `/etc/rhc/workers/rhc-worker-script.yml`.
+After installing the `rhc-worker-script` package, a config file will be created with the default values required for the worker to start processing messages, **the config must have valid yaml format**, see all available fields below.

 Example of full config (with default values):